erans/nsq-to-gs/README.md

 * _bucket-messages:_ Total number of messages to bucket (if bucketSeconds doesn't elapse first)
 * _gsbucket:_ The GS bucket to store the files on (eg "nsq-archive")
 * _gspath:_ A path to store the archive files under (eg "/live-dumps")
-* _region:_ The name of the AWS region to connect to (should be the same region as your chosen GS bucket is homed in)
+* _gsregion:_ The name of the AWS region to connect to (should be the same region as your chosen GS bucket is homed in)
 * _batchmode:_ Which mode to run in [memory, disk, channel]
 * _bufferfile:_ The name of a file to use as a local on-disk buffer between flushes to GS (should be something durable)
 * _extention:_ Extention for files on GS